-Athletes call the ability to quickly execute a practiced movement muscle memory.
-Muscles do not remember - the brain remembers.
+Athletes call the ability to execute a practiced movement muscle memory.
+But muscles do not remember - the brain remembers.
 A part of the brain called the cerebellum stores motor memories so it can automatically tell muscles what to do.
-Motor memory kicked in during the first few years after my stroke, but I did not know this could still happen to me.
 Relearning movement is mentally exhausting because stroke survivors have to tell their body to do EVERY LITTLE movement.

 Moving without thinking about it is a blessing.